Get involved

 Build wallets, dApps, and integrations.

 The four documented developer surfaces are below.
-Quickstart and workflow walkthroughs (spot trade lifecycle, asset issuance lifecycle, cross-chain swap) are the next deliverables.
+Quickstart guides and end-to-end walkthroughs — full spot-trade lifecycle, asset-issuance lifecycle, cross-chain swap — are the next deliverables.

 Run a verifier.
 Don't trust anyone.

-Consensus does not require trusting any single operator — it requires that the verifier exists and that someone runs it.
-The protocol is designed to admit better verification rules in future blocks: tighter bootstraps, closed-form nulls, attestation-aware gates.
-Bring yours.
+Consensus does not require trusting any single operator — it only requires that the verifier exists and that someone runs it.
+The protocol is also designed to accept better verification rules over time: sharper statistical tests, tighter mathematical bounds, attestation-aware checksActive research directions for making verification stronger: sharper statistical tests, tighter mathematical bounds on false-positive rates, and gates that incorporate hardware attestation..
+If you've got an improvement, bring it.

 Open the Verifier API →05 Researchers & collaborators